The Xometry app works best with JavaScript enabled!

 A jet engine uses air and fuel to produce power to either provide thrust out of the exhaust or drive a shaft connected to a propeller or rotor blades.
 A jet engine is made up of a cold and hot section.
 The cold section includes the intake, bypass ducts, compressor, diffuser, and drive shaft.
 The hot section consists of a combustion chamber, turbine, nozzle, afterburner, and exhaust.
 The jet engine works by drawing in cold air, compressing it, mixing it with fuel, combusting it, and then expelling it out of the exhaust.
 This article will further discuss the jet engine's major components.

-What Are the Parts of a Jet Engine Hot Section?
+Parts of a Jet Engine Hot Section

 The hot section of a jet engine starts at the combustion chamber, also known as the gas generator.
 This is where hot gas is created and moves rearwards expanding in through the turbine blades, supersonic nozzle, afterburner, and finally through the exhaust.
 The hot section is referred to as such because it contains the hot gas produced in the combustion chamber.
 Gases in the exhaust range between 550–850 °C, or up to 1,500 °C with an afterburner.
 Figure 1 is an illustration of a gas turbine engine with a combustion chamber: